dayeon24/psygemma-depression-monitor/README.md

-# PsyGemma
-An AI Assistant for Depression Monitoring from Personal Diaries

 ![PsyGemma Interface](./psygemma.jpg)

-📌 Project Overview
+## Project Overview
-PsyGemma is an advanced clinical support tool that transforms raw patient diary entries into structured medical documentation.
-By leveraging the MedGemma model, the system identifies depressive markers and maps them directly to DSM-5-TR criteria, enabling clinicians to monitor mental health trajectories with evidence-based precision.
+**PsyGemma** is an advanced clinical support tool that transforms raw patient diary entries into structured medical documentation.
+By leveraging the **MedGemma** model, the system identifies depressive markers and maps them directly to **DSM-5-TR criteria**, enabling clinicians to monitor mental health trajectories with evidence-based precision.

-🚀 Core Workflow
+## 1. Core Workflow
-Record: Chronicling daily narratives for longitudinal tracking.

-Synthesize: Reconstructing raw text into clinical evidence via MedGemma’s targeted prompting.
+1. Record: Users record diary entries which the system tracks chronologically.
+2. Process: Using targeted prompting, MedGemma reconstructs raw narratives into structured clinical documentation.

-Structure: Generating formal reports with risk probability and evidence segments.
+3. Structure: Each entry receives a structured summary, a risk probability, and highlighted evidence segments.

-Visualize: Monitoring status through an intuitive Green-Orange-Red color-coding system.
+4. Visualize: The UI displays daily status using intuitive color coding: Green (no significant signals), Orange (mild/emerging concern), and Red (high-risk linguistic signals).

-💻 Key Interface Features
+## 2. Key Interface Features
-Interactive Timeline: Visualizing the persistence of clinical symptoms over time.
+* **Interactive Timeline**: Visualizing the persistence of clinical symptoms over time to track recovery or decline.

-Clinical Evidence Dashboard: Aggregating bookmarked diary segments into consolidated DSM-5-TR reports.
+* **Clinical Evidence Dashboard**: Aggregating bookmarked diary segments into consolidated DSM-5-TR clinical reports.

-Smart Diaries: Highlighting clinical evidence within raw logs.
-Users can click highlights or drag to select new sentences to bookmark for deeper analysis.
+* **Smart Diaries**: Automatically highlighting clinical evidence within raw logs.
+    * *Interaction*: Users can **click highlights** or **drag to select** new sentences to bookmark for deeper analysis.

-🧪 Technical Strengths
-Cross-lingual Transferability: Successfully handles Korean narratives without language-specific fine-tuning.

-Precise Differentiation: Distinguishes between routine stress and clinical depressive vulnerability.

-Evidence-Based: Focuses on "baseline ideation" rather than just isolated crisis spikes.
+## 3. PsyGemma allows clinicians to:
+* Manually highlight key sentences and assign a status—critical, moderate, or normal—to each daily entry
+* Synthesis a DSM-5-TR-based clinical report based only on selected evidence

+**Key Innovation & Impact**: PsyGemma shifts from static classification to temporal risk monitoring, visualizing diary evolution through color-coded signals.
+Rather than acting as a one-time sentiment analyzer, it functions as a continuous mental health signal interpreter designed for ethical, clinician-centered decision support.